 by La Vivien

 This is a fun project that I would like to cross the finish line.
-I’m going to finish the book and self-publish.
-So that people would know learning data structures can be so much fun and easy.
+I’m going to finish the book and self-publish it.
+So that people will have fun learning data structures as I had.

-The free download of the first 4 chapters are available below.
+The free downloads of Chapters 1-4 are available below.
 If you like it, please support me by clicking the Donate button.
-I promise I will send you a free copy when I finish the book.
+Your $1 contribution is truly invaluable to me.
+I promise to send you a free copy when I finish the book.
 Thank you!

-Sign up here to get download of the first 4 chapters.
+Sign up here to get a download of Chapters 1-4.